 November 1988 – May 1995

-KABF was the first radio station I would broadcast on, hosting a weekly alternative rock program called Radios In Motion.
+KABF-FM 88.3 was the first radio station I would broadcast on, hosting a weekly alternative rock program called Radios In Motion.
 The 100,000 watt station had a signal that covered much of Arkansas and featured more than 100 volunteer program hosts like myself, offering a wide range of music and talk not heard on other stations in the state.
 It spoiled me with the incredible freedom of essentially being able to play anything I wanted on the air.
-Every commercial station I worked for after that had tight formats that told me what music to play and essentially what to say.
+All commercial stations I worked for after that had tight formats and told me what music to play and essentially what to say.

 I was extremely passionate about the music I was playing and was grateful that my show developed regular listeners who seemed to get just as much out of it as I did.
 I also met a lot of people through the program, making some really good friends, with some joining me on the air which brought a lot more life to the show compared to the nights I was there by myself.